Labelled well-quasi-order for permutation classes: The Substitution Decomposition

 This process of expressing a permutation as the inflation of a simple permutation is what we call the \emph{substitution decomposition}.
 By repeatedly applying Proposition~\ref{prop-simple-decomp-basic} to decompose a permutation, and then to decompose its nontrivial intervals, and so on, one obtains a \emph{substitution decomposition tree}.
 An example of a substitution decomposition tree is shown on the right of Figure~\ref{fig-subst-tree}.

 We are also interested in the inflation of one class by another.
-Given two classes $\C$ and $\U$, the \emph{inflation} of $\C$ by $\U$ is defined as
+Given two classes~$\C$ and $\U$, the \emph{inflation} of~$\C$ by $\U$ is defined as

 For enumeration, it is essential to associate each permutation to a \emph{unique} substitution decomposition.
-The standard uniqueness result here is Albert and Atkinson~{\cite[Proposition 2]{albert:simple-permutat:}}, while Brignall~{\cite[Lemma 3.1]{brignall:wreath-products:}} gives a version for classes of the form $\C[\U]$.
+The standard uniqueness result here is Albert and Atkinson~{\cite[Proposition~2]{albert:simple-permutat:}}, while Brignall~{\cite[Lemma 3.1]{brignall:wreath-products:}} gives a version for classes of the form~$\C[\U]$.
 However, all we need to establish our lwqo results is Proposition~\ref{prop-simple-decomp-basic}.
-We begin by considering classes of the form $\C[\U]$.
+We begin by considering classes of the form~$\C[\U]$.

-\begin{theorem} If the permutation class $\C$ is lwqo and the class $\U$ is wqo, then the class $\C[\U]$ is wqo. \end{theorem} \begin{proof} Suppose the class $\C$ is lwqo and the class $\U$ is wqo.
-Thus the $\U$-labeled permutations of $\C$, $\C\wr\U$, are wqo.
-We define the mapping $\Phi\st \C\wr\U\tosurj\C[\U]$ by
+\begin{theorem} If the permutation class~$\C$ is lwqo and the class $\U$ is wqo, then the class~$\C[\U]$ is wqo. \end{theorem} \begin{proof} Suppose the class~$\C$ is lwqo and the class $\U$ is wqo.
+Thus the set of $\U$-labelled permutations of~$\C$,~$\C\wr\U$, is wqo.
+We define the mapping $\Phi : \C\wr\U\tosurj\C[\U]$ by

-where $n$ denotes the length of $\pi$.
-Note that $\Phi$ is surjective by the definition of $\C[\U]$.
+where $n$ denotes the length of~$\pi$.
+Note that $\Phi$ is surjective by the definition of~$\C[\U]$.

-Suppose that $(\sigma,\ell_\sigma)\le (\pi,\ell_\pi)\in\C\wr\U$, where $\sigma$ and $\pi$ have lengths $k$ and $n$, respectively.
-As witness to this containment, there must exist indices $1\le i_1<\cdots<i_k\le n$ so that $\pi(i_1)\cdots\pi(i_k)$ is order isomorphic to $\sigma$ and $\ell_\sigma(j)\le\ell_\pi(i_j)$ for all indices $1\le j\le k$.
+Suppose that $(\sigma,\ell_\sigma)\le (\pi,\ell_\pi)\in\C\wr\U$, where~$\sigma$ and~$\pi$ have lengths $k$ and $n$, respectively.
+As witness to this containment, there must exist indices $1\le i_1<\cdots<i_k\le n$ so that $\pi(i_1)\cdots\pi(i_k)$ is order isomorphic to~$\sigma$ and $\ell_\sigma(j)\le\ell_\pi(i_j)$ for all indices $1\le j\le k$.
 Using this witness, we see that the permutation $\sigma[\ell_\pi(i_1),\dots,\ell_\pi(i_k)]$ contains the permutation $\sigma[\ell_\sigma(1),\dots,\ell_\sigma(k)]$, and is contained in the permutation $\pi[\ell_\pi(1),\dots,\ell_\pi(n)]$.
 Therefore,

 establishing that $\Phi$ is order-preserving.
 The result now follows from Proposition~\ref{prop-wqo-order-preserving}. \end{proof}